 Established by Congress in 2000, the National Moment of Remembrance has become an annual American tradition.
-Pause for one minute a 3 p.m. local time on Memorial Day to honor the men and women who have fallen while fighting for our Country and to remember and reflect on the sacrifices made by so many to provide freedom for all.
+Pause for one minute a 3 p.m. local time on Memorial Day to honor the men and women who have fallen while fighting for our Country and to remember and reflect on the sacrifices made by so many to provide freedom for all.United States Congress

 Memorial Day Thoughts:

-Our Military Dead “Watered the Tree of Liberty
+Our Military Dead “Watered the Tree of Liberty”

-Unlike many other companies we don’t look at Memorial Day as an excuse, celebration or an opportunity to run a sale.
+Unlike many other companies, we don’t consider Memorial Day an excuse, celebration, or opportunity to run a sale.
 (And you don’t want to be around Judi when those commercials come on!)
-Old Glory will be at half-staff until noon at our compound.
+So old Glory will be at half-staff on Monday until noon at our compound.